Evaluation of an Open-Source Pipeline to Create Patient-Specific Left Atrial Models: A Reproducibility Study: Discussion

 \section{Discussion}

 This work describes an extension of CemrgApp to create simulation-ready meshes from a pair of CMR scans.
 CemrgApp is a software platform designed to be extended through standalone plugins.
 We presented a model reproducibility study, where 50 cases were distributed amongst five users to generate 100 models of the left atrium with two sets of fibre orientations.
 Before analysing the reproducibility results, we discuss two general points.
 First, the processing of cases between semi-automatic and manual cases was 51 to 49, respectively.
 It is worth noting that the high number of cases where users decided to use the manual workflow was mainly due to labelling errors rather than an incorrect segmentation of the atrial body.
-In spite of this, the time to process a case was substantially reduced from 4.5 hours in the work by~\cite{Roney2020-cinc}, to the median value of 16 minutes and 43 seconds in this study.
+In spite of this, the time to process a case was substantially reduced from 4.5 hours (15GB, 4 cores) in the work by~\cite{Roney2020-cinc}, to the median value of 16 minutes and 43 seconds in this study.
+Even considering only the use cases where a laptop was used, the time to process a case was reduced to a median value of 17 minutes and 32 seconds.
+It does not appear the hardware constituted a bottleneck in the processing time.
 Second, the quality control stage carried out after collecting the data from users, where only two instances of user error were found and corrected.
 It is important to note that the quality control stage described in Section \ref{sec:results} was carried out without introducing bias in the analysis.
 As discussed in the supplementary material, (i) fixing the labels assigned to the pulmonary veins is an automatic process, which has no impact on the user's decision on the position or shape of the veins; (ii) clipping the pulmonary veins in the scar projection mesh utilises the user's pre-defined clippers.

 \paragraph{Shape Agreement.} Mean and median distances were within 1-2mm, which is close to the image resolution for all atrial structures.
 Left pulmonary veins presented minimum distance values higher than 1mm in some cases.
 The main reason was the variability when deciding where the vein starts and where to clip the vein.
 For the \emph{worst-case-scenario} calculation of the Hausdorff distance, the larger problems were in the left atrial body and appendage, where differences were larger than 5mm.
 The mean Hausdorff distance of 9.5mm was comparable to other segmentation studies, reporting mean Hausdorff distances of 20mm and 4.2mm from~\cite{Li2020_hd} and~\cite{Ghosh2020_hd}, respectively.
 It is worth noting that the studies were of fully automatic CNN-based methods.
 Furthermore,~\cite{Li2020_hd} reported a Hausdorff distance of 36.4mm from a competing U-Net-based segmentation, whilst the maximum Hausdorff distance in this study was of 29.9mm.
 The main problem with the left atrial body was the clipping of a mitral valve, which varied substantially.
 The largest differences were found in the inter-operator variability comparisons.